 — We were happy to meet pilgrims here who had once visited our monastery.
 Some of them live in Germany but are now visiting Moscow.
 One of these visitors whom we did not expect was Metropolitan Ilarion (Alfeev) of Volokolamsk.
 He was visiting our vladyka, Archbishop Mark of Berlin and Germany, and stayed at our convent.
 We gave him tea and talked with him.
 At the time, he was Archbishop of Vienna and Austria.

 We made many new and interesting acquaintances.
-On the last day, before the exhibition closed, a Maria Brandler, a third-year college student from the sociology department of the Russian University of the Friendship of Nations approached us.
+On the last day, before the exhibition closed, Maria, a third-year college student from the sociology department of the Russian University of the Friendship of Nations approached us.
 Her ancestors lived in Germany, though she had never been there, and I invited her to visit us.
 She eagerly agreed, so that she could improve her German, having studied it in school.

 We were also happy to meet representatives of the Imperial Orthodox Palestine Society, who welcomed us warmly at the Church of the Icon of Christ “Not Made By Hands” in Usovo.
 These women prepared the fascinating exposition “Holy Martyr Patriarch Germogen: Podvig, Canonization; Veneration” at the Pravoslavnaya Rus exhibition, which they say will be transferred to the Clerical House of the church complex in Usovo.